 The contents of this article are correct as at 28 June 2013.

-If you have any questions in relation to the FWO’s new powers please feel free to contact us.
+If you require assistance with an ACS skills assessment or in relation to ICT work experience, please feel free to contact us.